ambron60/rbn/README.md

 - **K (Connectivity)**: The number of inputs that influence each node.
 This can vary for different nodes within the network.
 - **Boolean Functions**: Each node's state is updated based on a Boolean function that takes as input the states of its connected nodes.
 - **Attractors**: RBNs tend to fall into attractors—repeating patterns of states that the network will cycle through indefinitely.
+- **Optional Noise Function:** Introduce noise into the network by randomly flipping the state of nodes with a configurable probability.

 ### Behavioral Phases of RBNs